College Football Playoff rankings predictions: Week 15 Top 25 | NCAA.com

 College Football Playoff rankings predictions: New Year's Six games

 This is what I think the games and matchups will be at season's end.
-This isn't based off what the rankings will be this Tuesday.
+This was updated after Alabama fell behind Auburn in Tuesday's Top 25.
+The Tigers are now No. 11 and the Tide is No. 12.

-- National Championship Game: No. 1 LSU vs. No. 2 Ohio State
+- National Championship Game: No. 1 Ohio State vs. No. 2 LSU

 UNDEFEATED TEAMS: Tracking the remaining unbeaten teams this season